Candace Evans

 Natural Hazards Center

-Candace M. Evans is a PhD candidate in the Department of Sociology and a graduate research assistant at the Natural Hazards Center and CONVERGE facility at the University of Colorado at Boulder.
+Evans is currently a PhD candidate in the Department of Sociology at the University of Colorado at Boulder.
 She received her bachelor's degree in sociology and psychology from McMurry University in 2016 and her master's degree in applied sociology from the University of Massachusetts-Boston in 2018.
+Her dissertation research is focused the construction of medical knowledge and expertise during public health emergencies.
+Evans is also actively engaged in activist and advocacy circles for chronic illness and disability rights, where she draws on sociological insights and her own embodied experiences to raise awareness for invisible chronic illness and disability conditions and the unique needs and challenges of these groups during disaster and disaster recovery.